EA-03-223 - Imaging Subsurface, Inc.

 The NRC has concluded that information regarding the reason for the violation, the corrective actions taken and planned to correct the violation and prevent recurrence, and the date when full compliance was achieved, is already adequately addressed on the docket in Inspection Report No. 03034616/2003-001(DNMS) and your January 9, 2004, letter.
 You are not required to respond to this Notice of Violation (Notice).
 However, you are required to submit a written statement or explanation pursuant to 10 CFR 2.201 if the description in our report or your letter does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to respond, clearly mark your response as a "Reply to a Notice of Violation; EA-03-223" and send it to the U.S. Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington, DC 20555 with a copy to the Regional Administrator, Region III, 801 Warrenville Road, Suite 255, Lisle, IL 60532-4351 within 30 days of the date of the letter transmitting this Notice.

 If you contest this enforcement action, you should also provide a copy of your response, with the basis for your denial, to the Director, Office of Enforcement, United States Nuclear Regulatory Commission, Washington, DC 20555-0001.

-If you choose to respond, your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+If you choose to respond, your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 Therefore, to the extent possible, the response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the public without redaction.